 Write a review of TRANE

 Trane Inc. makes residential, commercial and industrial furnaces, air conditioners and heat pumps, as well as air cleaners, air handlers, indoor coils, thermostats and other products for home comfort.
 Trane Inc. owns American Standard and is itself owned by Ingersoll Rand Co.
-Ingersoll Rand's Climate Solutions segment, which includes Trane’s commercial HVAC products, saw 2012 annual revenues of more than $8 billion.
-The parent company's Residential Solutions segment, which also includes Trane as well as other brands, earned $2.1 billion in net revenue.
+Ingersoll Rand's Climate segment, which includes Trane’s commercial HVAC products, saw 2013 annual revenues of 9.4 billion.

 Trane began as a family business, founded by James Trane in 1885.
 Father and son incorporated the business in 1913.
 Trane was acquired by the American Standard Cos. in February 1984.
 In November 2007, American Standard Cos. spun off its business divisions, retaining the HVAC division but officially changing its name to Trane.
 In December 2007 Ingersoll-Rand announced its intention to buy Trane for more than $10 billion, with the deal closing in 2008.

 Trane's HVAC manufacturing facilities are located in 29 locations around the world.
 Trane has hundreds of sales offices in 100 countries and more than 29,000 employees.

 Trane manufactures both gas and oil furnaces in a range of efficiencies from 80 to 97.3 percent AFUE.
 Its top-of-the-line furnace is the XC95m, a fully modulating gas-powered unit capable of self-calibrating for top performance.